W A Pinn & Sons Gallery

 19th cent. brass 'jack rack.

 A brass jack rack, or crane arm, for suspending a bottle jack in front of a fire.
 This example is particularly decorative having scrolls and anchor motifs.
 It is an almost identical model to the one shown in Peter Hornsby's book 'Collecting antique copper and brass', page148, except that this example has 1897 stamped on it.
 Generally reckoned to be from much earlier in the century it may be that the date was added later.
-Backplate 4" wide x 4 1/2" high, protrudes about 9 1/2" £95
+Backplate 4" wide x 4 1/2" high, protrudes about 9 1/2" New price £68

 Blue & white Delft plate